brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 MCMCLogical
 -----------

-Type ``MCMCLogical`` inherits the fields and method functions from the ``MCMCDepNode`` type, and adds the constructors and methods listed below.
+Type ``MCMCLogical`` inherits the fields and method functions from the ``MCMCDependent`` type, and adds the constructors and methods listed below.
 It is designed for nodes that are deterministic functions of model parameters and data.
 Stored in the field ``eval`` is an anonymous function defined as

 .. code-block:: julia